What is MRI Cervical Spine With Contrast?

 An MRI cervical spine with contrast is used to visualise the first seven vertebral bones (C1 - C7) of the spinal column (back bone) which are located in the neck region.
 It is also helpful in visualising their intervertebral discs and the surrounding soft tissues like skin and muscles.
 The images captured during the MRI scan can be stored on an electronic device which is further printed on a film.
 The MRI scan is radiationless test which uses strong magnetic and radio waves to create detailed and clear 3D multiple images.
 The whole MRI scan procedure takes about 40-60 minutes.
 You may be asked to take an oral solution of the radio-contrast agent or be given the same in an injectable form for better images of the internal body structures in the MRI scan.

-Why Get Tested for MRI Cervical Spine With Contrast?
+Why is MRI Cervical Spine With Contrast done?

 - To find the cause of the neck pain or upper back pain that lasts for a long time